-I showed her the information materials we had made and the six-point anti-Japanese national salvation programme published by Song Qing-ling, Zhang Nai-qi and others in Shanghai.
+I showed her the propaganda materials we had made and the six-point anti-Japanese national salvation programme published by Song Qingling, Zhang Nai-qi and others in Shanghai.
 It was the programme Wu Ping had shown us in Zhou Bao-zhong's hut in Ningan during the first expedition.